BitFlipScope: Scalable Fault Localization and Recovery for Bit-Flip Corruptions in LLMs: Results

 We evaluate BitFlipScope’s differential localization performance by injecting single bit-flips into both MLP and self-attention sublayers across multiple transformer blocks and model sizes.
 In this setting, the clean model serves as a behavioral reference, and localization is determined by identifying block and sublayer divergences between the clean and corrupted models.
 Table~\ref{tab:merged-results} summarizes the outcomes for the tested bit-flip locations.

-\paragraph{MLP Sublayers} Across all tested blocks and model sizes, BitFlipScope reliably localized faults injected into the up- and down-projection sublayers of the MLP module.
-These results show that activation discrepancies within the MLP stack are sufficiently distinctive to reveal corrupted parameters.

-\paragraph{Attention Sublayers} Similarly, bit-flips introduced into the query, key, and value projections were consistently isolated.
-This is notable because Q/K/V projections are tightly coupled through the multi-head attention mechanism; nevertheless, the differential hidden-state comparison provides a clear fingerprint for identifying the corrupted subcomponent.
+\paragraph{Sublayer Localization} BitFlipScope reliably localizes faults within both MLP and attention sublayers across all tested blocks and model sizes.
+Faults injected into MLP up- and down-projection layers as well as attention query, key, and value projections are consistently isolated through differential hidden-state comparison.
+Detailed similarity measurements are provided in Appendix~\ref{appendix:diffref-3b-quant}.

-\paragraph{Generalization Across Models and Blocks} The consistent localization performance across different blocks (3, 5, and 9) and across two model sizes (1B and 3B) indicates that the differential method generalizes well with respect to architectural depth, scale, and parameter type.
+\paragraph{Generalization Across Models and Blocks} The consistent localization performance across a wide range of blocks and across two model sizes (3B \& 8B) indicates that the differential method generalizes well with respect to architectural depth, scale, and parameter type.